What Do You Have To Disclose When Selling A House In The UK?

 It’s also worth noting that the issue of misrepresentation is not just confined to the property information form.
 If you deliberately misrepresent your home to a potential buyer by concealing progressive, major cracks that you suspect – or know – are caused by substantial subsidence, then this will cause a problem too.

-The bottom line about what you have to disclose when selling a house in the UK is a need to be honest.
-That’s because the cost and hassle involved should a buyer decide to sue you for misrepresentation will far outweigh the potential embarrassment of disguising or lying about property defects or neighbour issues.
+The bottom line about what you have to disclose when selling a house in the UK is: tell everything the buyer should know.
+That’s because the cost and hassle involved should a buyer decide to sue you for misrepresentation will far outweigh the potential embarrassment of disclosing property defects or neighbour issues.

 More information